ros-controls/ros2_controllers/tricycle_controller/doc/userdoc.rst

 tricycle_controller
 =====================

-Controller for mobile robots with tricycle drive.
+Controller for mobile robots with a single double-actuated wheel, including traction and steering.
+An example is a tricycle robot with the actuated wheel in the front and two trailing wheels on the rear axle.

 Input for control are robot base_link twist commands which are translated to traction and steering commands for the tricycle drive base.
 Odometry is computed from hardware feedback and published.